Culture, Gender, and Labor Force Participation: Evidence from Colombia: Introduction

 This study makes several contributions to the existing literature.
-In addition to the aforementioned studies that examine the persistence and change of culture, and its effects on economic outcomes, this paper adds to the growing body of literature exploring the enduring nature of gender roles and their associations with various phenomena.
-For example, previous research has investigated the influence of grammatical gender marking on female participation in the labor market, access to credit, land ownership, and political engagement \citep[][]{ gay2013grammatical, galor2017geographical}.
-Religion has also been identified as a significant influence on attitudes towards gender roles, as highlighted by studies conducted by \cite{ guiso2003people}, \cite{ guiso2003people} and \cite{ bertocchi2011enfranchisement}.\footnote{Other historical shocks, such as wars and the slave trade, have also had the potential to disrupt the relative status of women.
-These events have resulted in shifts in sex ratios, leading to instances where women had to assume traditionally male roles \citep[][]{teso2019long, goldin2013shocking,acemoglu2004women, fernandez2004mothers}.} Our paper contributes to this literature by providing evidence on a new phenomenon that affects individuals' perceptions, recognition of gender equality, and labor market participation: the inclusion of provisions in the political constitutions of countries supporting gender equality, combined with mandatory education on these constitutions.
+Beyond the previous work on the persistence and evolution of culture and its economic implications, we contribute to a growing body of research examining the enduring nature of gender roles and their links to economic and political outcomes.
+For instance, prior studies have explored how grammatical gender structures affect female labor force participation, access to credit, land ownership, and political representation \citep[][]{gay2013grammatical, galor2017geographical}.
+Religion has also been identified as a key determinant of gender attitudes \citep[][]{guiso2003people, bertocchi2011enfranchisement}.\footnote{Other historical shocks-such as wars or the transatlantic slave trade-have also disrupted the relative status of women by altering sex ratios and prompting women to assume roles traditionally held by men \citep[][]{teso2019long, goldin2013shocking, acemoglu2004women, fernandez2004mothers}.}

-Another area of research examines the influence of economic incentives on attitudes toward gender equality.
-A crucial study on this subject is \cite{doepke2009women}, which develops a model that sheds light on how the rise in the value of human capital during the nineteenth century contributed to the expansion of economic rights for married women in England and the United States.
-This change in economic circumstances altered men's motivations for sharing power with women, ultimately leading to increased support for women's rights.
-Consequently, the increasing significance of human capital can act as a catalyst for political reforms that prioritize investments in children and promote gender equality.
-Our paper contributes to this literature by providing well-identified empirical evidence of a similar mechanism of change in social norms associated with gender equality.